 - Mindanao: Davao Region has maintained tighter biosecurity.
 ASF has been detected in parts of Northern Mindanao (Misamis Oriental) and the Bangsamoro region.

-A batch in a high-risk zone carries a different risk profile than the same batch in a well-controlled province.
-Factor this into your decision to expand.
+A batch in a high-risk zone is a different bet than the same batch in a well-controlled province.
+Factor that into your decision to expand.

 Feed Price Spikes